Foundry: Distilling 3D Foundation Models for the Edge¶

 Loss & Training¶

-- Training is conducted on ShapeNet55 for 150 epochs; the student encoder is initialized from teacher weights, with optional freezing.
+- Training on ShapeNet55 for 150 epochs.
+Student encoder is initialized from teacher weights (optional freezing).

-- All teachers are Point-JEPA models with ViT-S architecture.
+- Teacher models are Point-JEPA with ViT-S architecture.

 Key Experimental Results¶